johnpeart/johnpeart.github.io/src/blogpost/2018-03-31-hey-siri-homepod-review.md

 I won’t labour the point, as I know it’s dull, but unlike competitor devices, Apple has been incredibly transparent about what data it collects via HomePod and has designed it to respect your privacy.

 If you don’t like the idea of a speaker in the house always listening to you, but want a smart speaker, HomePod is best in class for getting that balance right.
-It only listens and processes what people say after you’ve said “Hey Siri”, and Apple isn’t monetising the information collected through the device so it has no incentive to collect more than it needs to make the HomePod work.
+It only listens and processes what people say after you’ve said “Hey Siri”, and Apple isn’t monetising the information collected through the device so it has no incentive to collect more than it needs to make HomePod work.

 If you’re super privacy conscious though, just say “Hey Siri, stop listening” and you can control all HomePod’s features via your iOS device.
 It effectively becomes a regular speaker, but with an internet connection.

 ## Slightly off-key

 I’m a glutton for punishment.
 I can’t help being an early adopter for the latest technology.
-I bought in to the iPhone and iPad from day one.
+I bought in to iPhone and iPad from day one.
 Similarly with Apple Watch.

-Like all “first gen” products, the HomePod has its flaws.
+Like all “first gen” products, HomePod has its flaws.
 Siri is pretty awful, and the software experience is generally confused.
 But what Apple has done is create a brilliant speaker.

 Is it worth several hundred pounds?
 Not yet.